Trans-Saharan trade: Introduction of the camel

 The earliest evidence for domesticated camels in the region dates from the 3rd century.
 Used by the Berbers, they enabled more regular contact across the entire width of the Sahara, but regular trade routes did not develop until the beginnings of the Islamic conversion of West Africa in the 7th and 8th centuries.
 Two main trade routes developed.
 The first ran through the western desert from modern Morocco to the Niger bend, the second from modern Tunisia to the Lake Chad area.
 These stretches were relatively short and had the essential network of occasional oases that established the routing as inexorably as pins in a map.
-Further east of the Fezzan with its trade route through the valley of Kaouar to Lake Chad, Libya was impassable due to its lack of oases and fierce sandstorms.
+Further east of the Fezzan with its trade route through the valley of Kaouar to Lake Chad, Libya was impassable with its lack of oases and fierce sandstorms.

-Medieval trans-Saharan Trade
+Medieval history

-Several trade routes became established, perhaps the most important terminating in Sijilmasa (Morocco) and Ifriqiya to the north.
-There, and in other North African cities, Berber traders had increased contact with Islam, encouraging conversions, and by the 8th century, Muslims were traveling to Ghana.
-Many in Ghana converted to Islam, and it is likely that the Empire's trade was privileged as a result.
+Several trade routes became established, perhaps the most important terminating in Sijilmasa and Ifriqiya to the north.
+There, and in other North African cities, Berber traders had increased contact with Islam, encouraging conversions, and by the 8th century, Muslims were traveling to the Ghana Empire.
+Many in Ghana converted to Islam, and it is likely that the empire's trade was privileged as a result.
 Around 1050, Ghana lost Aoudaghost to the Almoravids, but new goldmines around Bure reduced trade through the city, instead benefiting the Malinke of the south, who later founded the Mali Empire.
+Sijilmasa peaked in importance as a trading city in the 11th and 12th centuries under the Almoravids, because of its access to gold and therefore its ability to mint gold dinars, as well as its access to the unique Tafilalt agricultural oasis that allowed the city to feed those participating in the caravan economy.